Atholton High School

-Atholton High School is a high school in Columbia, Maryland, United States and is a part of the Howard County public school system.
+Atholton High School is a high school in Columbia, Maryland, United States and is a part of the Howard County Public School System.
 The school hosts an Army JROTC program.
 The school mascot is the Raider.

 History

-Atholton takes its name from a 600 acre land grant named "Athol" granted from King Charlles to James MacGill 17 August 1732.
+Atholton takes its name from a 600 acre land grant named "Athol" granted from King Charles to James MacGill 17 August 1732.
 He built a nearby manor house named "Athol" built between 1732 and 1740.
 The name "Athol" was created to honor MacGill's ancestral home in Scotland.
 In 1845, Nicolas Worthington freed seventeen of his slaves, and gave them 150 acre of the "Athol enlarged" land which was then called "Freetown".
 The community was briefly a postal town named Atholton, Maryland.
 The school sites were later considered part of Simpsonville, Maryland, and later Columbia, Maryland.

 The Howard County school system was segregated since the building of the Ellicott City Colored School in 1888.
 The first Atholton school was a one-room colored school house next to Locust Church given by John R. and Susie Clark in 1885.
 Students transferred to Guilford in 1939.
 School property was bought for $200 by the Locust Church.
 In 1941, an additional acre was not accounted for, then sold on a separate bid for $701 to Herbert M Brown.